Solamere Network - Executive Partner Group

 Michael began his professional career with Arthur Andersen Worldwide first as a staff auditor and later in the consulting practice.

-Michael and Barbara Lynn Calbert have 3 sons – David, Mitchell and Ryan.
+Michael and Barbara Lynn Calbert have three sons; David, Mitchell and Ryan.
 Michael and Barbara reside in Woodside, California and Austin, Texas.

 Under his leadership, Acosta became the first national Sales and marketing agency in the country covering all 50 states.
 Acosta expanded services into Canada by acquiring four regional sales and marketing firms to form a North American network.